 - If the patient changes caregivers (patients cannot have more than two caregivers);

-- A registered qualifying patient must carry his or her registration card at all times while in possession of marijuana.;
+- A registered qualifying patient must carry his or her registration card at all times while in possession of cannabis.

-- A caregiver must carry his or her caregiver identification card at all times while in possession of marijuana.
+- A caregiver must carry his or her caregiver identification card at all times while in possession of cannabis.

 Safely and Legally Storing Medical Cannabis

 Patients are responsible for keeping their medical cannabis fully safe and secure.
 Medical cannabis can be an attractant to the curious and inquisitive, including children and young adults.
 Each patient is responsible for making sure that no one else has access to or uses his or her prescribed medical cannabis.